rustyshakelford2/LavaFurnace/readme.txt

 (True will disable LavaFurnace permissions checks for opening chests only)

 allow_source_chest_fuel=
-(the accepts either true or false valuse)
+(the accepts either true or false values)
 (True will allow lavafurnace to check the source chest for fuel items)

 use_large_chests=